Saturday, December 27, 2008

 Rick: You guys are huge hockey fans, right?
 Still rooting for the Red Wings or have you switched loyalties to the Rangers and/or the Islanders?
 Mets or Yankees?
 Knicks or the Nets?

 Richard: The three of us from Detroit (James, Patrick and Richard) are Red Wings fans of course, but living in New York, also like the Rangers.
-And I loves the Mets.
+And I love the Mets.
 Never heard of the Yankees however; are they a lacrosse team?

 Rick: Was the toughness of breaking into a wider audience been an effect on the hiatus of Versus?
 It's been several years since Hurrah came out.
 Any plans for a new album?